Horses Painting | Exclusive Works | Alessio Cacciatore

 Are all your horse paintings prints?

 Yes, they are high-definition prints on premium canvas or glossy plexiglass, manufactured in our workshop in Germany.
-Our compositions are designed and printed with gallery quality, allowing us to offer highly refined work at an accessible price, without compromising on color rendering quality and anatomical detail.
+Our compositions are designed and printed with gallery quality, allowing us to offer a highly refined work at an accessible price, without compromising on the quality of color rendering and anatomical detail.

 Is a horse painting suitable as a gift?